 5 min read

-With all the chaos and drama of 2020, people are becoming more mindful about what truly matters to them as a whole.
+With all the chaos and drama of COVID19 the last couple of years, people are becoming more mindful about what truly matters to them as a whole.
 We're streamlining and simplifying our lives in general and we are seeing this 2021 trend in the skincare industry as we move away from product filled #shelfies (less waste, for the win!) and get savvier about what exactly what our skin needs.

 In fact, according to Kavita Mariwalla, MD, a dermatologist in West Islip, New York, using a lot of different products and at-home devices, with many different ingredients can result in your skin becoming over sensitised.

-Our lives can often get so busy, and skin care can seem really complicated that we can neglect looking after our skin altogether and I believe that that has a direct effect on both our physical and our mental well-beings.
-Self care is SO important, and it’s one of the reasons Green and Bare was created and why the self care movement is on the rise today.
+Our lives can often get so busy, and if skincare seems too complicated we can often neglect looking after our skin altogether.
+Self care is not an indulgence, it's necessary for both our physical and our mental wellbeing.
+It’s one of the reasons Green and Bare was created and why the self care movement is on the rise today.

 Green and Bare was born out of necessity.
 I needed to take better care of myself.

 After working for a friend for a few months in his soap and candle supplies store, I grew fond of the many raw ingredients he stocked, I was fascinated with what you could easily make at home.
 I loved exploring the different ingredients and discovering what they could do for my skin.
 I loved the formulating process and the anticipated excitement in creating a final product.

 All of this exploration made me realise that nature has provided us with all we need to take care of our skin, and I could avoid all the unnecessary additives.

 I totally get that it can be hard to resist the allure of that beautiful bathroom shelfie.
 The notion has been “more is more” (more products, more steps) for many years now.